-- 12.63 PPS3 acknowledges the importance of providing suitable housing for families, especially those with children, to ensure that communities are appropriately mixed.
+12.63 PPS3 acknowledges the importance of providing suitable housing for families, especially those with children, to ensure that communities are appropriately mixed.
 This chapter will briefly consider the current housing situation of families with children in North Dorset before considering the future housing requirements of this group.
-This will enable the Council to assess whether the type of new accommodation at a particular site is likely to attract families with children and generate the desired mix. - 12.64 For the purposes of this analysis children are defined as those aged under 16 and the chapter will focus on any household with at least one child in it.
+This will enable the Council to assess whether the type of new accommodation at a particular site is likely to attract families with children and generate the desired mix.

+- 12.64 For the purposes of this analysis children are defined as those aged under 16 and the chapter will focus on any household with at least one child in it.
 To provide more detail on what is a large subsection of the population three different groups of households with children will be analysed.
 These are lone parent households, households with young children and households with older children.
 Households with young children are those where the children's age is under 9 or the average age of the children is under 9.
-Households with older children are those where the children is 9 or over. - 12.65 The table below shows the number of each type of household with children.
+Households with older children are those where the children's age is 9 or over or the average age of the children is 9 or over. - 12.65 The table below shows the number of each type of household with children.
 The survey estimates that there are 6,207 households with children in North Dorset.
 Of this 6,207 households 14.8% are lone parents, 43.6% are families with older children with the remaining 41.6% families with younger children.

 Table 12.27 Number of families with children

-Number of Percentage of

-Households with children households households
+Households with children Number of households Percentage of households

 Lone parent families 921 3.3%

 Families with older children 2,704 9.7%

 Families with young children 2,582 9.2%

 Other households 21,792 77.8%

 Total 28,000 100.0%